When you think of the fashion capitals of the world, what comes to mind? Milan, Paris, New York?

 And it’s not just new textiles and silhouettes — they’re also creating change.

 One of the fashion pioneers in Nigeria is Omoyemi Akerele.
-She launched Lagos Fashion Week ten years ago, and since then has used the event to support Nigerian designers (like Lisa Folawiyo and Emmy Kasbit) and boost the country’s textile industry.
+She launched Lagos Fashion Week in 2011, and since then has used the event to support Nigerian designers (like Lisa Folawiyo and Emmy Kasbit) and boost the country’s textile industry.
 Akerele believes the fashion community has a role to play in activism — like when many designers spoke up during the protests against police brutality in Nigeria in 2020 — and that it can help bring about change in the country.

 Adeju Thompson, a non-binary fashion designer in Nigeria, founded their brand Lagos Space Programme in order to show the world the power and potential in genderless African fashion and spark conversations about gender, queerness and indigenous knowledge.

 In Ghana, fashion designers are reinterpreting traditions by using traditional fabrics to create modern looks.
 They’re also starting to change how the clothing market operates.
 Up-and-coming designer Chloe Asaam wants to show Ghanaians that they don’t have to rely on the secondhand market (which is massive in Africa, and can be problematic for local economies and the environment) and can instead invest in local creatives and brands.

 At the 2019 International Festival of African Fashion in Niger, designer Alphadi used the runway to make a statement about child marriage.
 Young girls, dressed as brides, walked alongside older men — bringing attention to the fact that 1 in 4 girls in Niger is married before the age of 15.

 There are many other big names in Africa’s fashion world, and beyond that, there are countless other small names — creative people sitting in shops across the continent, making a living and building futures for themselves and their families from behind a sewing machine.